hemidactylus/mlops-speedrun-spamclassifier/README.md

 For the latter, in particular, the DB-as-a-service offering ["Astra DB"](https://astra.datastax.com/) by DataStax will be used (free accounts can be created).
+The API is created in Python using the [FastAPI](https://fastapi.tiangolo.com/) framework.

 The repository, and the instructions in this README, will walk through the building of a whole production-grade ML-powered architecture